 Perhaps next in line, is how nutrition and diet influence immunity.
 Although there aren’t any proven ‘immunity’ diets, that’s not to say essential nutrition goes without benefit.

 In fact, there is good evidence to suggest a balanced diet – with all necessary vitamins, minerals, nutraceuticals – is necessary to enact a healthy immune response.
 Conversely, it’s known that poor nourishment may increase odds of bacterial and viral infections; it’s also common for underlying conditions to make for concomitant nutritional deficits.

 The average American diet is reported to have more than a handful of common nutritional deficiencies at any one time, adding intersection between balanced diet and immunity.
 Context also includes the question of ‘unnecessarily high doses’ from certain daily multivitamins; often with low absorbent nutrient-forms and bioavailability.

 More importantly, since many people are looking to bolster their wellness through diet right now, there are questions of whether multivitamins are effective; it’s also debated whether they are free of potentially harmful interactions.
-Therefore natural sources, in place of multivitamins, are particularly noteworthy during this time.
+Therefore natural sources (including the option of daily Matcha Tea!) are particularly interesting at this time.

 Vitamins and Minerals and Polyphenols in Matcha Green Tea